Green Party of Canada candidates in the 2006 Canadian federal election: Nick Wright (Halifax)

-Nick Wright ran in the Halifax riding and received 1948 votes, 3.9% of the popular vote in a riding dominated by long-time NDP candidate Alexa McDonough.
+Nick Wright ran in the Halifax riding.
+He received 1,948 votes, 3.9% of the popular vote in a riding dominated by long-time NDP candidate Alexa McDonough.

 Quebec

 Adam Sommerfeld (Longueuil—Pierre-Boucher)

-Sommerfeld is both a young politician and a veteran environmental activist.
+Adam Sommerfeld is both a young politician and a veteran environmental activist.
 While in high school, he started the LEAF (Lisgar Environmental Action Force) organization and affiliated it with the Sierra Youth Coalition.
-He was also active with the OPIRG-affiliated group Enviro-Action while attending the University of Ottawa.
+Sommerfeld was also active with the OPIRG-affiliated group Enviro-Action while attending the University of Ottawa.
 He holds a Bachelor of Fine Arts degree from Concordia University in Montreal.

-He joined the Green Party of Canada in 2000 at age eighteen, and campaigned under its banner in the 2000 federal election.
+Sommerfeld joined the Green Party of Canada in 2000 at age eighteen, and campaigned under its banner in the 2000 federal election.
 The 2006 campaign was his third for the party.